 An additional dose is for patients who completed the initial vaccine series but didn't have a strong enough immune response.
 A booster dose is for patients when it's likely that their immunity after the initial vaccine series waned over time.

 CDC also recommended an additional dose of mRNA (Pfizer-BioNTech or Moderna) COVID-19 vaccines for certain immunocompromised groups.
-These patients may also get a booster (fourth) dose at least five months after getting the additional (third) dose.

 Please do not administer any doses of vaccine beyond the doses recommended by CDC, even if your patient requests it.
 Also, please do not administer any doses of vaccine to someone outside of the recommended age range for that vaccine.

 Providers must follow the standards of practice and legal requirements for their profession.
 You can use the Providers Authorized to Administer and Order Vaccines (PDF) chart to determine which professions in your organization can administer and order vaccine and any applicable limitations.
 Providers with an expired or inactive health care provider license can administer the COVID-19 vaccines under the Public Readiness and Emergency Preparedness (PREP) Act.

 Some Emergency Medical Services (EMS) personnel may also administer vaccine if they meet certain conditions.
 See the EMS Providers and Emergency Immunizations and Vaccinations (PDF) policy for more information.

 - Medical assistants-certified (MA-Cs) and medication assistants are prohibited from administering experimental drugs.
 Are COVID-19 vaccines experimental drugs?